wenhongg/cf-workers-app/README.md

 ## Steps taken

 I used Cloudflare workers to deploy an application to randomly send users to one of two webpages.
-The application is to be deployed soon.
+The application is deployed on a [worker.dev subdomain](https://cf-workers-app.wenl.workers.dev/).

 ## Things I did